Get

 There are two types of diabetes in dogs, just like in humans:

 • Type I diabetes: This type of diabetes is also called insulin-dependent.
-It is characterized by a complete cessation of insulin production by the pancreas.
+It’s characterized by a complete cessation of insulin production by the pancreas.
 So, without insulin, the sugar stays in the blood and the cells cannot function well.
 Type I diabetes is most commonly seen in dogs, and these dogs need daily insulin injections to maintain their blood sugar levels.

-• Type II diabetes: Type II is the type of insulin-resistant diabetes.
+• Type II diabetes: Type II is a type of insulin-resistant diabetes.
 The dog’s pancreas is still able to produce insulin, but the cells of its body cannot respond to it adequately: this is why it is called insulin resistance.
 This type of diabetes can affect dogs of all ages but is mostly found in older or obese dogs.

 Dogs with diabetes will exhibit certain signs, such as excessive thirst, weight loss, and severe lethargy.
 Your vet will be able to make a diagnosis using blood tests, a urinalysis, and a careful examination of the dog’s symptoms.
 Unfortunately, diabetes cannot be cured, but your dog’s quality of life can be improved with treatments prescribed by the veterinarian and with proper nutrition.